LimeBlast/long-haul/_posts/2018-11-19-wildcat-is-live-and-angry.markdown

 layout: post
 title: Wildcat is live (and angry)
 date: '2018-11-19 21:27:24'
+categories:
+- wildcat
 tags:
-- wildcat
 - feather-huzzah
 - tinkercad
 ---

-This is the third post in the [Wildcat saga](/tag/wildcat/), so if this is your first time reading this blog it might be worth catching up - to find out more about the antagonist of our story, start with [Introducing Apricat](/2018/11/09/introducing-apricat/), and to understand our approach to solving the problem (and one of the challenges I've encountered on the way), read [Project Wildcat... has been delayed](/2018/11/10/project-wildcat-has-been-delayed/).
+This is the third post in the [Wildcat saga](/category/wildcat/), so if this is your first time reading this blog it might be worth catching up - to find out more about the antagonist of our story, start with [Introducing Apricat](/2018/11/09/introducing-apricat/), and to understand our approach to solving the problem (and one of the challenges I've encountered on the way), read [Project Wildcat... has been delayed](/2018/11/10/project-wildcat-has-been-delayed/).

 All caught up?
 Good.
 Because I'm happy to reveal that Wildcat is live.